dataset-ninja/pog/ABSTRACT.md

 The **POG: People On Grass Dataset** is a real-world dataset.
 It shows people on mostly grassy areas from various angles and altitudes between 4 and 103 m.
 It contains 13,713 objects in 2900 images.
-The images are taken with a resolution of 3840 × 2150 px and also come with meta data like GPS location as well as
+The images are taken with a resolution of 3840 × 2150 px and also come with meta data like GPS location, altitude and attitude.
+The pictures were taken with a UAV by the University of Tübingen as part of the Avalon project.
-UAS altitude and attitude.

 ## Motivation